Community-Led Park Development Project Creates Jobs and Attracts Visitors to Elk Falls

 The Elk Falls Suspension Bridge Project began in 2009 as a vision by the Rotary Club of Campbell River to create an attraction to showcase this natural wonder.
 The challenge was to construct a world class suspension bridge with viewing areas to showcase Elk Falls and Elk Falls Canyon inside a class A Provincial Park.
 The goal was to increase the day use of Elk Falls Provincial Park and create a unique and accessible visitor experience that would attract a wide range of tourists.

 The Rotary Club developed a strong working relationship with BC Parks and BC Hydro where each party clearly understood the proposal and how it would be done.
-The resulting MOU served as the foundation for a comprehensive contract between BC Parks and the Rotary Club of Campbell River and detailed steps to be completed to achieve our goal.
+The resulting MOU served as the foundation for a comprehensive contract between BC Parks and the Rotary Club of Campbell River, and it detailed steps to be completed to achieve the agreed-upon goal.

 The connecting trails were constructed with blue chip fines that compact down to very hard surface especially good for wheelchairs.
 The sloping trails were designed to allow for periodic flat resting areas and have an average grade less than 5% which met BC Parks accessibility standards.
 The Accessible Viewing Platform has a dropped railing allowing those in wheelchairs an unimpeded view of Elk Falls.